hivex - Windows Registry "hive" extraction library

 The (key, value) pairs are the place where the useful data is stored in the registry.
 The key is always a string (possibly the empty string for the default key).
 The value is a typed object (eg. string, int32, binary, etc.).

-Although this library does not care about or deal with Windows reg files, it's useful to look at the relationship between the registry itself and reg files because they are so common.
+The hivex C library does not care about or deal with Windows .REG files.
+Instead we push this complexity up to the Perl Win::Hivex(3) library and the Perl programs hivexregedit(1) and virt-win-reg(1).
+Nevertheless it is useful to look at the relationship between the Registry and .REG files because they are so common.

-A reg file is a text representation of the registry, or part of the registry.
+A .REG file is a textual representation of the registry, or part of the registry.
 The actual registry hives that Windows uses are binary files.
-There are a number of Windows and Linux tools that let you generate reg files, or merge reg files back into the registry hives.
+There are a number of Windows and Linux tools that let you generate .REG files, or merge .REG files back into the registry hives.
 Notable amongst them is Microsoft's REGEDIT program (formerly known as REGEDT32).

 Taking this one piece at a time: